nicksstapleton/blog/_posts/2021-05-16-must-have-logos-bible-software-resources.md

 ---
 title: Must-Have Logos Bible Software Resources
-excerpt: Some of my favorite Logos resources
+excerpt: Which Logos resources are must-haves?
+Here are my recommendations for resources you will use over and over again.
 date: 2022-10-21 09:00:00 -0600
 tags:
 - Seminary